36-chambers/dht_api/README.md

 # DHT API

-A JSON API wrapper to fetch **metadata** about torrents from info hashes.
+A JSON API wrapper to fetch video file **metadata** about torrents from info hashes.
 This application uses **Tor network** and requires a socks5 proxy (included in the docker-compose.yaml)

+### Requirements (all included in docker-compose.yaml)

+1. s3 compatible bucket to store data
+2. socks5 proxy for Tor

 ## How to Use